 Hello, I speak the language with ease.
 It was what I was given by my late mother, you see she was from here.
 My parents' love story was like any other love.
 My father came here and circumstances had been their fate, they met and it was like love at first sight.
 Even though I wasn't very familiar with my literal mother tongue, I was getting the hang of it pretty well.

 My child, have you landed safely? he sounded just like I remembered him.
-I nodded as if he could see me only to realise that he couldn't.
+I nodded as if he could see me only to realize that he couldn't.

 Yes, I answer back.